zongyuan-li/zongyuan-li.github.io/_pages/advising.md

   - /advising.html
 ---

 I am looking for motivated PhD students interested in PDEs.
-My reearch focuses on elliptic regularity theories, currently mainly including
+My research focuses on elliptic regularity theories, currently mainly including
-  * Fully nonlinear elliptic equations, especially those arising from conformal geometry and those are not uniformly elliptic.
+  * Fully nonlinear elliptic equations, especially those arising from conformal geometry and those are non-uniform elliptic.
-  * Linear elliptic equations with rough coefficients and/or non-smooth boundaries.
+  * Linear elliptic equations with rough coefficients and non-smooth boundaries.

 Students with a solid background in analysis and a strong interest in PDEs are encouraged to apply.